lsst-sqre/sqr-033/index.rst

 In addition to InfluxDB, SQuaSH has a `MySQL database`_  that is now used more like a `context database` storing metric definitions and specifications in addition to job and execution and environment metadata.

-InfluxDB already provides an HTTP API and an `SQL-like query language`_  to access the data.
-The InfluxDB HTTP API can be used directly in the notebook aspect of the LSP for querying Science Pipeline metrics.
+InfluxDB also provides an HTTP API.
+The InfluxDB HTTP API can be used directly in the notebook aspect of the LSP for querying metric data.
 We are also considering other data access mechanisms like the Butler and the DAX APIs.

 .. note::
   Currently, we write metric values and metadata in both the MySQL and InfluxDB database instances.
 We can either drop the ``measurements`` table in the `MySQL database`_ or decide to use this database to expose the results through TAP.

 .. todo:: Design of metric data access from the LSP.

-From the recommendation that we should not implement drill-down capabilities in SQuaSH, we can safely drop the support for data blobs from SQuaSH.
+From the recommendation that we should not implement drill-down capabilities in SQuaSH, can we drop the support for data blobs in SQuaSH? (we still could use that to store artifacts produced by the verification packages).

-.. todo:: Create ticket to drop the support for data blobs in SQuaSH.
+.. todo:: If yes create ticket to drop the support for data blobs in SQuaSH.

 Chrognograf, a replacement for the SQuaSH frontend